ARPOISE/ARpoise/php/porpoise/README.md

 # ARpoise-PorPOISe Back End

 ## Overview
-Use porPOISe to place and adjust **POI**s of **your own** layers.
+Use porPOISe to place and adjust **POI**s of your own **layers.**
-- A **POI** (Point Of Interest) is one or more individual augments such as a 3D model, that make up your AR experience.
+- A **POI** (Point Of Interest) is an asset or a group of assets (such as 3D models, sounds etc.), that make up your AR experience.
-- Each individual AR experience or project exists on a separate ARpoise "layer".
-A single location could have multiple projects at exactly the same site, but if each one is in a separate layer, they will not interfere with each other and will show up in the client app as separate entries in a list of available projects.
+- Each individual AR experience or project exists on a separate ARpoise **layer.** In the ARpoise app, a single location in the real world can have multiple projects at exactly the same site, but if each one is in a separate layer, they will not interfere with each other and will show up in the ARpoise app as separate entries in a list of available projects.

 In order to create a project layer for ARpoise you need to download and install this package onto **your own** web server!